 There should be no stray animals.
 The phrase “stray animals” nearly always refers to stray cats and dogs.
 Stray cats and dogs are domestic animals which have strayed from their home where they were cared for by a person or persons.

 When a person takes it upon himself to look after a cat or dog the responsibility includes ensuring that their pet does not stray from their home.
 This is probably obvious but it needs to be stated because it tells us that the reason for the existence of stray animals is the failure of some people to look after their pet properly.
+Either that is the reason or the domestication of the cat has failed.
+If cats want to leave the safety of their human’s home something is wrong.

 The problem of stray cats and dogs is our problem.
 If we wish to resolve the problem we need to look at ourselves critically and decide how we can improve the standard of cat and dog caretaking to ensure that they are looked after to a high standard within the family home.